zapier/zapier-platform/packages/cli/docs/cli.md

   * `admin`, who can edit everything about the integration

   * `subscriber`, who can't directly access the app, but will receive periodic email updates.
+These updates include quarterly health scores and more.

-These updates include quarterly health socores and more.
+  * `collaborator`, who has read-only access for the app, but will receive periodic email updates.
+These updates include quarterly health scores and more.

 Team members can be freely added and removed.

 **Arguments**
 * (required) `email` | The user to be invited.
 If they don't have a Zapier account, they'll be prompted to create one.
 * (required) `role` | The level the invited team member should be at.
 Admins can edit everything and get email updates.
 Subscribers only get email updates.
+Collaborators has read-access to the app and get email updates.
 * `message` | A message sent in the email to your team member, if you need to provide context.
 Wrap the message in quotes to ensure spaces get saved.

 **Flags**